bakerdonkey/pyBlinx/docs/notes.md

 #### Vertex data
 Vertices are stored in a list called a __vertex list__.
 This list has a 16-byte header.
 At `0x6` in the header is the count, which defines the length of the list.
-The rest of the header is being activly researched, since character models have unique vertex list formats and different header values.
+The rest of the header is being actively researched, since character models have unique vertex list formats and different header values.

 The list itself contains triples of floats that define x, y, and z coordinates for each vertex in the model.
 Each triple is delimited by 4 bytes.
 The usage of these 4 bytes is unknown and is ignored.